 - 1 TB salt reduce this amount if you plan to use broth and your broth includes salt

 - 8 cups chicken broth or vegetable broth, or a combo of water and broth

 In a large skillet, over medium-high heat, heat the olive oil.
 Add the chopped onion and red pepper.
 Saute the vegetables for 4-5 minutes, just until the onions are translucent.
 Add the minced garlic and stir for 1 minute, until the garlic is fragrant.

 Pour the black beans into the crock-pot, followed by the the pepper and onion mixture.
-Add the chopped cilantro, salt, and water/broth.
+Add the salt and broth.
 Stir the soup ingredients to combine.
 Cook the soup in the crock-pot for 8 hours on low or 4 hours on high.

-Serve warm with fresh cilantro, sour cream, rice, tomatoes, cheese, avocado, or salsa.
-You can also drain a portion of the beans to use for nachos (an easy recipe is coming soon), quesadillas, or tacos.
+Serve warm with fresh cilantro, sour cream, rice, tomatoes, cheese, avocado, or salsa--this is where lots of additional flavor will come from.
+The soup alone is very basic and meant to be served with toppings.
+You can also drain a portion of the beans to use for nachos, quesadillas, or tacos.

 *Soaking Directions: In a large bowl, soak 3 cups of dried back beans in 8 cups of water.
 Cover the bowl with a towel (to keep bugs and dirt out).
 Soak the beans for 8-12 hours (overnight).
 After the soaking, drain and rinse the beans with fresh water.
 You will have 3 cups of soaked black beans to add to the crock-pot.

 PAID ENDORSEMENT DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.